nickmilo/soft-paper/README.md

 # Soft Paper
 A custom Obsidian theme to feel more reflective.

-I went ahead and forked this from the AnuPpuccin theme.
-Thanks to the creator of that theme.
-But with multiple bases open, it slowed down more than other themes.
+I've heavily customized a theme based on the AnuPpuccin theme.
+After a year with it, I went ahead and forked this for performance reasons (and to keep it updated), because with multiple bases open (or even just in heavily-linked notes), it slowed down more than other themes.
 That slowdown is no good, and more importantly, I made that theme the standard for Ideaverse Pro, so it has gotten in the way of a fast experience for some people.

-So I was determined to keep the same Soft Papery goodness, but to make things noticeably faster.
+I was determined to keep my Soft Paper visuals, but to make things noticeably faster.
+And I have been successful!

 This theme reduces the code by 86% and is much, much faster.
 For example, the CPU-expensive tab switching animation is gone.
 (This alone makes a big difference when you have multiple bases open.)
-All the old options are stripped.
+Any option from the previous theme has been completely removed.

 This is solely for Soft Paper lovers.
 <img width="1572" height="1061" alt="soft-paper-theme" src="https://github.com/user-attachments/assets/fa89e237-79f3-4e54-91f2-8927da899f9b" />